artKaye-ksX/weather-dashboard/README.md

-# Weather-dashboard-webapp
+# Weather-dashboard-app

-A weather dashboard app using "OpenWeatherMap API" for a school project.
+A weather dashboard webapp using "OpenWeatherMap API" for a school project.